maheshmohanmr/maheshmohanmr.github.io/_talks/2021_phd_defence_ons.md

 location: "IIT Madras, India"
 ---
 <p style="text-align:left;">
-   This is the Ph.D defence presentation of the work done under the guidance of <a href = "https://www.ee.iitm.ac.in/~raju/">Prof. A N Rajagopalan</a> from IIT Madras.
+   This is the Ph.D defence presentation of my work done under the guidance of <a href = "https://www.ee.iitm.ac.in/~raju/">Prof. A N Rajagopalan</a> from IIT Madras.
     <span style="float:right;">
           <a href="https://maheshmohanmr.github.io/files/Phd_defence_np4india_ons.pdf">&#91;Slides&#93;</a>
     </span>